 In addition to supporting students in the classroom, we offer breakfast and lunchtime clubs to:

-We offer an alternative Key Stage 4 pathway for a small number of students to study 7 GCSEs, alongside Functional Skills English, Maths, Entry Level Science, and a variety of AQA Unit Award certificates.
+Where appropriate, an alternative Key Stage 4 curriculum for a small number of students to study GCSEs, alongside appropriate certificates and awards including Functional Skills and Entry Level certificates.

-Through a Pastoral Support Programme our Behaviour Support Team are able to offer support to students whose behaviour has become a barrier to progress.
-Students who have a PSP set targets for improvement and have 6- weekly meetings to review targets or identify further areas for improvement.
-Parents are encouraged to contribute to these meetings and this partnership of support between school and home has proven to be effective in improving outcomes for students with a PSP.
+Through a Pastoral Support Programme our Pastoral Teams are able to offer support to students whose behaviour has become a barrier to progress.
+Regular meetings are held to review targets or identify further areas for improvement and this partnership of support between school and home has proven to be effective in improving outcomes for students with a PSP.

 We are proud to be a Flagship Inclusion Quality Mark school.